8 Foods to Help You Detox Naturally

 Because exposure to some toxins in our environment is unavoidable, the second step for taming the toxins is through natural means.
 To support your body’s natural detoxification, I recommend drinking lots of water to enable your body’s ability to eliminate toxins.
 I also recommend you do something every day that makes you sweat.
 Whether you exercise or sit in an infrared sauna, sweating equals detoxification!
-If you are on the autoimmune spectrum, your body has a harder time detoxifying, so supplements play a big role in supporting your liver as it excretes toxins–specifically, glutathione, or N-Acetyl-Cysteine (a precursor to glutathione).
+If you are on the autoimmune spectrum, your body has a harder time detoxifying, so supplements play a big role in supporting your liver as it excretes toxins–specifically, glutathione.
 Coconut charcoal is also optimal for binding and chelating toxins.

 Eating foods that support your body’s ability to detox is another great way to flush the toxins from your body.
 Let’s take a look at some of the best foods to help you detox naturally.

 Chlorella tops the list of detoxifying foods for many reasons.
-This freshwater algae, native to Taiwan and Japan, is a “superstar” superfood replete with phytonutrients, amino acids, chlorophyll, beta-carotene, potassium, phosphorous, biotin, magnesium and B-complex vitamins.
-It is by far one of the most nutrient dense superfoods for supporting your immune system.
+This freshwater algae, native to Taiwan and Japan, is a “superstar” superfood replete with phytonutrients, amino acids, chlorophyll, beta-carotene, potassium, phosphorous, biotin, magnesium and B vitamins.
+It is by far one of the most nutrient-dense superfoods for supporting your immune system.
 In fact, a 1-ounce (3 tbsp) serving of chlorella contains:

 - Protein: 16g